andreashlarsen/ML-SAScombine/README.md

 We are working on making a GUI available, hence the folder GUI.
 However this is not available yet.

 ## Notes  and warnings
-* the program is a beta version - so use it with care.
-But feedback is more than welcome
+* The program is a beta version - so use it with care.
+Feedback is more than welcome.
+Preferably via this GitHub page.
-* ML-SAScombine can be applied to SANS data, but resolution effects are not taken into account, which will inevitably lead to systematic errors
+* ML-SAScombine can be applied to SANS data, but resolution effects are not taken into account, which will inevitably lead to systematic errors.

 ## Credit
 The program was written by Andreas Haahr Larsen